Skip to footer content

 • Close documents after reading to free resources

-The express nature of IronPDF's API means less time spent on implementation.
-Its implied efficiency through design choices makes it ideal for high-volume processing.
-Thanks to these optimizations, developers can handle thousands of PDFs without performance degradation.
+The simplicity of IronPDF's API means less time spent on implementation.
+Its design efficiency makes it ideal for high-volume processing.
+Thanks to these optimizations, you can handle thousands of PDFs without performance issues.
+For detailed performance guidance, check the IronPDF performance assistance guide.

-Purchase a license to unlock IronPDF's full potential for enterprise applications.
+Purchase a license to reveal IronPDF's full potential for enterprise applications.

 If a PDF file is corrupted, IronPDF will throw an exception.
 Always wrap your code in try-catch blocks when dealing with user-uploaded files.
-This problem is common when processing documents from various sources.
-The issue can be resolved by validating files before processing.
-In this case, proper error handling prevents application crashes.
-If the file content is gibberish text, the library's internal checks can identify it as corrupted.
+This is common when processing documents from various sources.
+You can resolve this by validating files before processing.
+Proper error handling prevents application crashes.
+The library's internal checks can identify corrupted content automatically.

 Ensure your application has read permissions for the PDF files you're accessing.
 This is particularly important for web applications and services.
 Write permissions may be needed if you plan to save modifications.
 Check the IronPDF troubleshooting guide for detailed solutions.